steelydylan/extract-classnames/README.md

 # extract-classnames

-Node command line tool where you can build css from html
+Node command line tool where you can extract css from html

 input